Flash jumping towards the camera screaming "YEAH!" was improvised by Sam J. Jones. Nobody could figure out how to end the movie.

 The music that plays when Vultan's men begin their attack was later used in the arcade video game Vanguard.

 3 of 4 found this interesting Interesting? |

 In the airplane scene with Dale and Flash, just as the lunar meteorites strike the cockpit, you can see Ming's face in the sky.

 8 of 17 found this interesting Interesting? |

 After working on this movie, Max Von Sydow made a cameo in Conan the Barbarian (1982) based on the fantasy stories by Robert E. Howard as King Osric.

 4 of 7 found this interesting Interesting? |

 Early in the film, Ming is always shot from below, putting him above the audience.
 Later, as Flash begins to unite forces, he's shot level with the audience.
 Towards the end, we start seeing Ming shot from above, symbolizing his defeat.

-According to Peter Wyngarde, the hand that picks up Ming's ring at the end of the film is Klytus.
-Despite dying in the film, Klytus gets a new body and becomes the main villain in the sequel that never got made.
+According to Peter Wyngarde, the hand that picks up Ming's ring at the end of the film is from Klytus.
+Despite dying in the film, it was planned to "revive" him for a possible sequel.